 Habit: Echinodorus berteroi grows as a slightly succulent herb from a basal rosette of leaves.
 The leaves are ovate to rounded, parallel veined to 15 cm long and 8 cm wide with an acute leaf apex and entire margin.
 The petiole often exceeds the length of the leaf blade.

-The actinomorphic, perfect flowers are arranged in a branching panicle.
+The complete, perfect, actinomorphic, perfect flowers are arranged in a branching panicle.
 The calyx has 3 green, unfused sepals and the corolla has 3 white unfused petals.
 There are numerous stamens.
 The numerous superior carpels are on an expanded receptacle.
 The fruit is a ridged achene.

 Habitat: Echinodorus berteroi grows in fresh water wetlands and sink holes.